 The Downtown Vancouver office of the Pacific Salmon Commission is headquarters to the 26 permanent Secretariat staff who perform a variety of duties to support the Commission and its subsidiary bodies in implementing the Treaty.
 Members include administrative and scientific professionals who facilitate meetings, provide scientific assessments, run field programs, and maintain extensive archives dating back to the early 20th Century.
 These employees are international civil servants, working for both countries simultaneously.

-Catherine Michielsens has a PhD in Fisheries Science from Imperial College, University of London (UK).
+Catherine has a PhD in Fisheries Science from Imperial College, University of London (UK).
 Her main area of expertise is in the application of Bayesian methods for fisheries stock assessment.
-After working for 7 years in Europe on Atlantic salmon stocks in the Baltic Sea, she joined the Pacific Salmon Commission in 2007.
-At the PSC, her main role is to integrate the various pieces of information and data on Fraser River Sockeye and Pink salmon within the in-season assessment framework while accounting for risk and uncertainty when providing management advice.
-Since 2015, Catherine has been the Director of Modelling and Data Management at the PSC.
+She worked 7 years in Europe on the assessment of Atlantic salmon stocks in the Baltic Sea before joining the PSC.
+At the PSC, her initial role was to integrate the various pieces of information and data on Fraser River sockeye and pink salmon within the in-season assessment framework while accounting for risk and uncertainty when providing management advice.
+Since 2019, her role focusses on providing scientific supervision and leadership to Fisheries Management Division staff.

-As Controller, Ilinca manages finance, administration, and human resources issues at the Secretariat.
+As Director of Finance, Ilinca manages finance, administration, and human resources issues at the Secretariat.
 Prior to joining the staff in 2013, Ilinca held leadership finance roles in a variety of industries including investment management, healthcare, real estate, education, and mobile entertainment.
 Ilinca has over ten years’ experience building and leading finance teams.
 Ilinca is a Chartered Professional Accountant and a graduate of the Simon Fraser University (B.B.A. – Accounting, Finance).
 Ilinca enjoys spending time with her family, hiking, swimming, and playing ultimate frisbee.

 John has served as the Commission's Executive Secretary since 2012.
 He obtained his Master’s degree from the School of Marine Science at the College of William and Mary in 1991, then pursued most of his fisheries career in Washington, D.C. at different federal and interstate agencies.
 This culminated at the U.S. Department of State where he worked in a variety of forums, including the International Whaling Commission, the U.N.
 Food and Agriculture Organization, the International Pacific Halibut Commission, and the North Pacific Anadromous Fish Commission.
 He was introduced to the PSC and its important work when he served as an Alternate U.S. Commissioner from 2009-2012.